araleo/godrive/README.md

 - [x] Upload a file
 - [ ] Upload to a certain folder
 - [x] Download a file
+- [x] Export a document from Google Docs as unformated txt

 ## Usage